Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 Visiting the Golden Bridge does not cost anything actually.
 But, you still need to buy a ticket for the cable car taking you there.
 Generally, an adult ticket for the cable car can cost around 850,000 Vietnamese Dong (approximately 32 USD).
 The ticket also includes admission to other attractions within the Ba Na Hills resort, like the French Village, Fantasy Park, temples and gardens.

-Where can I buy Da Nang Golden Bridge ticket?
+Where can I buy in Da Nang a Golden Bridge ticket?

 Ba Na Hills tickets for the cable car taking you up on the mountain to the Golden Bridge can be bought online, RIGHT HERE, and with very good 21K+ reviews – 4.7⭐.
 The experience has been already booked more than 600K times, and there are so many options for the Ba Na Hills Cable car tickets: with shuttle bus from Da Nang included or not, with or without lunch in a buffet restaurant.